 After all, Dear Reader, the purpose of this series was meant to be fun and adventurous.
 It wasn’t to showcase perfection or to foster frustration.
 And, in reality, Lord Byron’s Kitchen has always been a source of home style recipes meant for the at-home cook.
 Perfection be gone!
 Christmastime brings with it more important things; can I get an amen?

 Speaking of more important things, what things do you deem most important at Christmastime?
 I place a lot of emphasis on family at this time of year, but in truth, I tend to place a lot of emphasis on family time year round.
 I’m guilty of not spending enough time with my dad or my siblings, but I do live about a two hour drive away.

 And, I’m still young enough to get caught up in the wonderful world of technology, so I’m one of those people that is guilty of texting rather than calling.
-In fact, we don’t even own and landline.
+In fact, we don’t even own a landline.
 All three of us have our own cell phones, and tend to text whenever possible.
-I talk to my dad by phone about once per month.
+I talk to my dad by phone about once every two weeks.
 But we text throughout the week.

 As for my older sister and my younger brother, I cannot tell you the last time we spoke by phone.
 I guess it would have been about two years ago when my mom was still with us.
 But, again, we do text regularly.
 I know it’s a poor excuse, but life has a way of becoming too busy and we tend to focus on things that are less important than family and friends.
 We’re all guilty.

 - 5 1/2 cups sweetened coconut, finely grated